Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved over the external memory interface in one second.
-It's worked out by multiplying the card's interface width by its memory clock speed.
-In the case of DDR type memory, it must be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of megabytes per second) that can be moved past the external memory interface within a second.
+The number is worked out by multiplying the bus width by the speed of its memory.
+If the card has DDR type RAM, the result should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
-This number is calculated by multiplying the total texture units by the core speed of the chip.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This number is calculated by multiplying the total number of texture units by the core speed of the chip.
 The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly write to the local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices